GSA-TTS/handbook/pages/training-and-development/intro-to-github.md

 saying “here are some changes I’d like to contribute “ and letting the repo’s owner decide whether to accept (or merge) them or give feedback.
 Sometimes your pull request will go from your fork to the main project, sometimes from a branch.
 Again, make sure you understand your team’s Git workflow.
-On #18f-site, nobody forks and everybody works off of branches; we submit pull requests to the staging branch.
+On [Handbook](https://github.com/gsa-tts/handbook), nobody forks and everybody works off of branches; we submit pull requests to the `main` branch.

 A few clarifying definitions:

-- A **fork** is a copy of the main project that is fully separate from 18F's.
+- A **fork** is a copy of the main project that is fully separate from GSA-TTS's.
   You might be asked to fork a repo and work off your own copy, or you might be asked to commit directly to your team's original repo.
 This is the kind of thing you should ask your teammates about — don't make assumptions!